TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News What MPAA rating did 'Fifty Shades of Grey' end up with, and why?
-Read More Watch: The (full-size) 'Ant-Man' trailer is here, and it's great Read More Sequel News: Plot details and more revealed by 'The Lego Movie' creators Read More Explore More
+*   Movie News Featured Movie News 'Fifty Shades of Grey' tickets are on sale NOW, plus watch this extended TV spot!
+Read More Golden Globes 2015: The biggest winners (and losers) of the night Read More Sequel News: Plot details and more revealed by 'The Lego Movie' creators Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide